Trusted by Tens of Thousands | www.ThePearlSource.com

 Basically, when it comes to slow fashion, investigate before you buy.
 And not lightly so, but in true detective fashion – pun intended.
 Be smart about it and leave nothing to chance.
 Becoming a ‘Shopping Sherlock’ overnight might seem a tad overwhelming, but be patient.
 Always remember that it’s called ‘slow fashion’ for a reason, and that it because it takes time.
 Finding your go-to slow fashion brand might take a little time, but it is easily doable through social media.

-The Ellen MacArthur Foundation released a report titled, A New Textile Economy, which details that the amount of clothing produced has doubled since the year 2000.
-On the other hand, clothing utilization, meaning the number of times a clothing item is worn, has decreased by 36% in the recent years, according to the same report.
-The cause of all of these: the opposite of slow fashion, aka the ‘barely wear’ culture (also accurately called ‘throwaway fashion’).
-These stats are significant, especially considering that the overwhelming majority of these throwaway clothes are simply discarded and just around 1% is actually recycled.
+These stats are significant, especially considering that the overwhelming majority of these throwaway clothes are simply discarded.
+Only around 1% is actually recycled!
 The past decade has been especially worrisome.
 According to a 2015 study by the British charity Barnado’s, a woman wears a clothing item just seven times before throwing it away.
 And, sadly, things looked far more optimistic 6 years ago than they do today.

 Here’s a trusted method that provides great results.
 Livia Firth, the founder of Eco Age (a company involved in accrediting brands for their sustainability and slow fashion practices) came up with ‘The 30 Wears Test’, a great resource for fashionistas.
 She created her #30 Wears campaign to stimulate fashion lovers to ditch impulse shopping and to only buy a piece if they know they will wear it.